XCE0/XCE0/README.md

 ### About me

--   I'm interested in web development, machine learning, and data science.
+-   I'm interested in data analysis, machine learning, and data science.
 -   I'm currently learning mojo, V, logica, nickel and guidance language.
 -   I'm looking for opportunities to collaborate on open-source projects and learn from experienced developers.